cssanimation/cssanimation.github.io/_posts/2017-03-01-levelup-competition.md

 * Putting together your own animation library using Sass
 * And more modules added over time (your feedback counts)!

-Each module will come with downloadable code you can use *today* on your projects.
+Each module will come with downloadable code you can use *right away* on your projects.
 Once you enrol, you'll get lifetime access to all modules as well as any future modules I add.

 ## Social learning